JH-and-L/Emotion-Based-automatic-stage-lighting/README.md

 # Emotion-Based-automatic-stage-lighting

-This is repository of the team JH&L from the studio project in CMU.
+Welcome to the repository of team JH&L, who participated in the studio project at CMU.

-Our project is to develop a stage lighting adjustment demo-system based on emotion detection.
-Overall, we have utilized two Raspberry Pi as our edge devices and the Google Cloud Platform as our server.
-For the lighting system, we use KASA Smart light bulb.
+Our project focuses on developing a demo-system that adjusts stage lighting based on emotion detection.
+To accomplish this, we have utilized two Raspberry Pi devices as our edge devices and the Google Cloud Platform as our server.
+Additionally, we are using KASA Smart light bulbs for the lighting system.

 ![System Architecture](imgs/SystemArchitecture.png)